tobyqin/testcube-client/README.rst

   # use -i as a shortcut
   test-cube -i "**/*.jpg"

-Note: your result file should contains test case name so that TestCube can link these to a result, e.g. if your test case name is "test_student_login", then the result file should like "test_student_login_failed.png".
+Note: your result file should contains test case name so that TestCube can link them to a result, e.g. if your test case name is "test_student_login", then the result file should look like "test_student_login_failed.png".

 Command-line Options
 ~~~~~~~~~~~~~~~~~~~~